Submission Preparation Checklist

 As part of the submission process, authors are required to check off their submission's compliance with all of the following items, and submissions may be returned to authors that do not adhere to these guidelines.

-All article submissions are anonymized, with all information potentially identifying authors removed from the main body of the manuscripts.
+- All research article submissions are anonymized, with all information potentially identifying authors removed from the main body of the manuscripts.
+Submissions in other genres do not need to be anonymized as they do not undergo peer review.

 - Authors are able to enter into separate, additional contractual arrangements for the non-exclusive distribution of the journal's published version of the work (e.g., post it to an institutional repository or publish it in a book), with an acknowledgement of its initial publication in this journal.